Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Introduction

-In recent years, machine learning methods have been applied with great success to a variety of space weather forecasting problems, such as solar eruption forecasting~\citep[][]{Leka:2018b,leka2019comparison,Camporeale:2019a,chen2019iden,kasapis2022interpretable,whitman2023review,chen2025decent}, geomagnetic index prediction~\citep[][]{iong2022new,iong2024sparse,chen2025geodgp}, and the prediction of terrestrial impacts of space weather events~\citep[][]{wang2023forecast,sun2025matrix}.
-These methods have also been used for solar flare forecasting, for which they have improved the state of the art~\citep[][]{jiao2020solar,sun2021improved,sun2022predicting,sun2023tensor,chen2024solar}.
-A machine learning method predicts the value of a response variable from the values of one or more predictor variables.
-In solar flare forecasting in particular, the response is typically the flare class or maximum soft X-ray flux during a flare; the predictors may include remove sensing images such as those from the Solar Dynamics Observatory (SDO)~\citep[][]{Boerner:2012a,lemen2012atmospheric,pesnell2012,woods2012,sun2023tensor} or extracted features like the Space eather HMI Active Region Patch (SHARP) parameters~\citep[][]{SHARPs}.
-The method is trained to generate predictions via minimization of a loss function that measures the degree to which predicted outcomes deviate from observed outcomes; during training, the mapping from predictors to predictions is manipulated (e.g., by gradient descent) to decrease the loss.
-Common choices of loss function in the flare forecasting literature include the cross-entropy loss (for binary classification of flares as strong or weak, e.g., \cite{chen2019iden}), sum of squares loss (for prediction of the logarithm of the peak flux, e.g., \cite{jiao2020solar}), and the negative log-likelihood (in either classification or regression tasks with statistical models, e.g., \cite{sun2023tensor}).
-State-of-the-art binary classification methods for forecasting flares include discriminant analysis~\citep{leka2018nwra}, logistic regression, support vector machines~\citep{bobra2015sola}, random forests, gradient boosting machines, long-short term memory (LSTM) neural networks~\citep{liu2019predicting}, and other more advanced network structures.
-The literature shows that the performance of machine learning methods is more constrained by the train/validation/test design (random split versus chronological split, for example) and sample size (collecting non-overlapping flare events versus rolling window definition of maximum flaring events) than by the particular machine learning method adopted, due to solar flare data sparsity; see \citet{Wang2020lstm,sun2022predicting,chen2024solar} for more discussion.
-Therefore, in this paper, instead of exhaustively evaluating all available machine learning methods, we select representative ones (to be detailed later) and focus on using them to calibrate the impact of the data sources (from different databases) and quality (scientific or operational) we use for training the machine learning model.
+A machine learning forecasting method typically predicts the value of a response variable from one or more predictor variables.
+In solar flare forecasting, in particular, the response is typically the flare class~\citep{nishizuka2018deep} or maximum soft X-ray flux during a flare~\citep{yi2020forecast}; the predictors may include remote sensing images such as those from the Solar Dynamics Observatory (SDO)~\citep[][]{Boerner:2012a,lemen2012atmospheric,pesnell2012,woods2012,sun2023tensor} or extracted features like the Space eather HMI Active Region Patch (SHARP) parameters~\citep[][]{SHARPs}.
+The method is trained to generate predictions by minimizing a loss function that quantifies the extent to which predicted outcomes deviate from observed outcomes.
+During training, the mapping from predictors to predictions is optimized (e.g., via gradient-based methods) to minimize the loss.
+Common choices of loss function in the flare forecasting literature include the cross-entropy loss (for binary classification of flares as strong or weak, e.g., \citet{chen2019iden}), sum of squares loss (for prediction of the logarithm of the peak flux, e.g., \citet{jiao2020solar}), and the negative log-likelihood (in either classification or regression tasks with statistical models, e.g., \citet{sun2023tensor}).
+State-of-the-art binary classification methods for forecasting flares include discriminant analysis~\citep{leka2018nwra}, logistic regression~\citep{korsos2021testing}, support vector machines~\citep{bobra2015sola}, random forests~\citep{liu2017predicting}, gradient-boosting machines~\citep{cinto2020solar}, long short-term memory (LSTM) neural networks~\citep{liu2019predicting}, and other more advanced network architectures~\citep[e.g.][]{zheng2019solar,sun2022predicting,Pandey2024}.